GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 Within `180 days` of issuance (originally due March 20, 2024; deadline extended to June 21, 2024

-- **Purpose**: Each agency must provide a list of opportunities for no less than five top tasks that can be newly designed or further optimized as self-service digital options.
-This information will help agencies prepare for action on these opportunities, when they are able to prioritize them.

 - **Instructions**: Coordinate with your agency digital experience delivery lead (identified in [action 1 above](https://digital.gov/resources/delivering-digital-first-public-experience/#action-1-identify-digital-experience-delivery-lead)) to submit the agency response.
 Additional review and submission instructions are available via the online tool, [Agency action #5: Assess top tasks for self-service optimization (requires a MAX.gov account)](https://collect.omb.gov/site/195/home-page).
 This tool can be accessed by any federal employee with a Max.gov account.
 Once you’ve made your final submission, please update the workflow status to OMB review.